johanbn89/ML-project-foundations-data-quarry/README.md

 - Document the DVC remote setup:
   - Where the remote is configured (dvc config files)
   - Required credentials/secrets per environment (local vs CI)
-  - How to run dvc pull for a specific dataset (dvc pull data/<dataset>/dvc.dvc)
-  - How to add/change data and push updates (dvc add, git commit, git tag, dvc push)